Amicus curiae: Presentation

-The role of an amicus is, as stated by Salmon LJ (as Lord Salmon then was) in Allen v Sir Alfred McAlpine & Sons Ltd [1968] 2 QB 229 at p.
+The role of an amicus was described by Lord Justice of Appeal Cyril Salmon in Allen v Sir Alfred McAlpine & Sons Ltd [1968] 2 QB 229 at p.
 266 F-G:

 The situation most often noted in the press is when an advocacy group files a brief in a case before an appellate court in which it is not a litigant.
 Appellate cases are normally limited to the factual record and arguments coming from the lower court case under appeal; attorneys focus on the facts and arguments most favorable to their clients.
 Where a case may have broader implications, amicus curiae briefs are a way to articulate those concerns, so that the possibly broad legal or public policy implications of the court's anticipated decisions will not depend solely on the positions and arguments advanced by the parties directly involved in the case.

 In prominent cases, amici curiae are generally organizations with sizable legal budgets.
 In the United States, for example, non-profit legal advocacy organizations, such as the American Civil Liberties Union, the Landmark Legal Foundation, the Pacific Legal Foundation, the Electronic Frontier Foundation, the American Center for Law and Justice or the National Organization for the Reform of Marijuana Laws (NORML), frequently submit such briefs to advocate for or against a particular legal change or interpretation.
 If a decision could affect an entire industry, companies other than the litigants may wish to have their concerns heard.
 In the United States, federal courts often hear cases involving the constitutionality of state laws.
 Hence states may file briefs as amici curiae when their laws or interests are likely to be affected, as in the Supreme Court case McDonald v.
 Chicago, when thirty-two states under the aegis of Texas (and California independently) filed such briefs.

-Amici curiae who do not file briefs often present an academic perspective on the case.
+De facto amici curiae who do not file briefs may present in the print media and social media academic perspectives on the case.
 For example, if the law gives deference to a history of legislation of a certain topic, a historian may choose to evaluate the claim from their specialized expertise.
-An economist, statistician, or sociologist may choose to do the same.
+Economists, statisticians, sociologists, etc. may choose to do the same.
 Newspaper editorials, blogs, and other opinion pieces arguably have the capability to influence Supreme Court decisions as de facto amici curiae.
 They are not, however, technically considered amici curiae, as they do not submit materials to the Court, do not need to ask for leave, and have no guarantee that they will be read.